 - Catheter angiography: In this invasive imaging test, a thin, long plastic tube, called a catheter, is inserted into an artery in your groin using a needle.
 The catheter is guided with a wire into the coronary arteries and is used to inject contrast material directly into the coronary arteries to determine whether there is any narrowing of the blood vessels.
 Images of the contrast material in the blood vessels are captured using x-rays.

-- Stress test with imaging: Imaging may be performed with a nuclear medicine tracer, echocardiography or MRI.
+- Stress test with imaging: Imaging may be performed with a nuclear medicine tracer, echocardiography, CT or MRI.
 During an imaging stress test, the patient is usually asked to perform some kind of physical exercise like walking on a treadmill.
+If the patient is unable to perform exercise for any reason, drugs that mimic the heart’s response to exercise may be used.
 If nuclear medicine is used for imaging, a radioactive tracer will be injected into the blood during the peak of exercise and images of the heart will be taken.
 The radioactive tracer flows with the blood and will show whether there is an area of the heart with decreased blood flow.
 During echocardiography, you will be asked to stop and lie down on a table during the peak of exercise so the wall of the heart can be imaged.
 The physician will look for any area that does not move well, which may indicate decreased blood flow from narrowing in the coronary artery.
 MRI stress testing is performed similar to MR angiography.
-If the patient is unable to perform exercise, pharmaceuticals that mimic the heart’s response to exercise may be used.

 How is angina pectoris treated?